gummyworm/monster/docs/editor.md

 ## EDITOR OVERVIEW

-The editor provideds powerful facilities for loading, saving, and modifying your source code.
+The editor provideds powerful facilities for loading, saving, and modifying source code.
-Text is displayed in a 40 column bitmap to provide a higher density interface.
+Text is displayed in a 40 columns to provide a much higher density interface than the Vic-20's native BASIC line editor.

 Navigation will be familiar to vi users.
 There are also a variety of commands to handle things like assembly, disassembly, etc.